jmcnamara/rust_xlsxwriter/examples/Readme.md

 * doc_chart_line_set_width.rs - An example of formatting the line width in a chart element.

+* doc_chart_pattern_fill.rs - An example of setting a pattern fill for a chart element.

+* doc_chart_pattern_fill_set_pattern.rs - An example of setting a pattern
+  fill for a chart element.

 * doc_chart_push_series.rs - An example of creating a chart series as a standalone object and then adding it to a chart via the [`chart.push_series()`](Chart::add_series) method.